mickeytotes/frontend-nanodegree-feedreader/README.md

 1. Download/clone the repo.
 2. Launch `index.html` in your browser of choice!

+- Jasmine's testing suites appear at the bottom of the page when loaded.
+- To edit/add testing suites, open [`spec/feedreader.js`](spec/feedreader.js).
+All tests available there.

 ## Technology Stack
   **This project utilizes:**
   - Javascript